 Early detection/screening: The improved earlier detection and diagnosis of cancers may produce an increase in both incidence rates and survival rates.
 These increases can occur as a result of the introduction of a new procedure to screen subgroups of the population for a specific cancer; they need not be related to whether use of the screening test results in a decrease in mortality from that cancer.
 As the proportion of cancers detected at screening increases, presumably as a result of increased screening of the population, patient survival rates will increase, because they are based on survival time after diagnosis.
-The interval between the time a cancer is diagnosed by a screening is called lead-time (Zelen, 1976).
+The interval between the time a cancer is diagnosed by a screening procedure and the time when the cancer would have been diagnosed in the absence of screening is called lead-time (Zelen, 1976).
 (Screening for breast cancer has been demonstrated to result in increased survival over and above that resulting from lead-time alone and to reduce breast cancer mortality.
 The benefit of screening is being studied for some other cancers.)